getcarina/getcarina.com/_tutorials/023-docker-swarm-carina.md

 Each segment has 4 GB of memory and roughly the equivalent of 2 vCPUs.
 The maximum number of segments that you can provision per cluster is 3.
 The maximum number of clusters that you are allowed per account is 3.
-If you have a use-case requiring more, please contact us via the forum's [Capacity Thread](https://community.getcarina.com/t/capacity-requests/22).
+If you have a use case requiring more, please contact us via the forum's [Capacity Thread](https://community.getcarina.com/t/capacity-requests/22).

 ### Cluster creation